bsubei/rconbot/README.md

 # What is this?
-This repo currently contains a collection of tools and scripts to be used to remotely control (RCON) a Squad server.
+This repo contains a collection of tools and scripts to be used to remotely control (RCON) a Squad server (*currently just a mapvoter script*).
+The RCON client used is a modified version of [pysrcds](https://github.com/bsubei/pysrcds).

-# What is Squad (from wikipedia.org)?
+# What is Squad?
-Squad is a tactical first-person shooter video game "set in the current modern day environment" being developed by Canadian studio Offworld Industries.
-It is set to be self-published through Steam and is a spiritual successor to the multi-award-winning Project Reality modification for Battlefield 2.
-The game features several playable factions, including various insurgent forces and national armies.
-Squad became available on Steam Early Access on December 15, 2015.

-See [the official website](https://joinsquad.com/) for more information.
+See [the official website](https://joinsquad.com/) for information on Squad.

 # Planned feature list (not in any particular order)
-- [ ] Add map voting to a server.
-Shortly after a match starts, the bot (this tool) sends text chat to all users and offers options on maps to vote on.
+- [X] Add map voting to a server.
+Users can start a mapvote in text chat, and the bot (this tool) sends text chat to all users and offers options on maps to vote on (voting happens in-game).
 The map with the highest vote is set as the next map.
 In the event of the tool failing or not running, the original map rotation takes over (defined in a config file).
 - [ ] Having multiple map rotations based on some event (e.g. when player count is low, switch to seeding rotation).
 This feature will require this bot to handle the map rotations entirely and set next map every time (ignoring the default map rotation config file).
 - [ ] A team shuffle command (optionally add the ability to vote for this).
 - [ ] A team swap command that swaps both teams completely (useful for competitive servers).